-Table 2.7: Number of Reviewers by Type of Review for the Operational WorkKeys Assessments
+Table 2.7: Number of Reviewers by Type of Review for the Operational WorkKeys Assessments researchers evaluate the psychometric properties (such as reliability and scalability) of each item.

-Number of reviewer
+Number of reviewers

 Assessment title Content Fairness

 Applied Mathematics 9 8

 Reading for Information 13 8

 To provide the data required for both classical and item response theory (IRT)-based statistics, each multiple-choice item is administered to a sample of about 2,000 examinees.
 For practical reasons, most of these examinees are students, although smaller samples of employees are also assessed for each pretest.
-Then ACT researchers evaluate the psychometric properties (such as reliability and scalability) of each item.
+Then ACT